 - What to Know to Prepare for the Widen Collective Implementation

 About our guest

 Richard’s career has primarily been focused on print media.
 Before coming to Behr, he worked for five years as a graphic designer for Kinkos.
-He then went on to work for six years in prepress for a full color offset printer and four years in a premedia position for a large national magazine publishing company.
+He then went on to work for six years in prepress for a full-color offset printer and four years in a premedia position for a large national magazine publishing company.

 Headquartered in Livonia, Mich., Masco Corporation is a global leader in the design, manufacturing, and distribution of branded home improvement and building products.
 Masco has four product categories and a portfolio of well-known, leading brands.
-One of the brands is Behr, a dynamic company that actively embraces quality and innovation to bring their customers the best in paints, primers, stains, and other speciality products and services.
+One of the brands is Behr, a dynamic company that actively embraces quality and innovation to bring their customers the best in paints, primers, stains, and other specialty products and services.
 Behr's entrepreneurial spirit and commitment to integrity and to doing the right thing has been the cornerstone of their success since 1947.